brambg/Data-Scopes-Developers-2018/schedule/assignment1.md

 ### Step 1.
 Getting an overview of the dataset

+Unzip the CSV file and open it with your preferred software package or module (Pandas, Excel, Open Refine, UNIX command line, ...).
+[Here is a step-by-step version using Open Refine](assignment1-openrefine.md).
+The first step is to get an idea of what the data looks like.
+Try and find answers to the following questions:

 - How many reviews are in the dataset?
-- Which fields are there and for what fraction of the dataset are these fields filled in?
+- Which fields are there?
 - How complete is the *isbn* metadata?
 Sort the reviews on book title.
 Is ISBN useful for grouping reviews for the same book?
 - How complete is the *publisher* and *bookgenre* metadata?

 ### Step 2.
 Analyzing review distributions

+The next step is to get a feel for how the data is distributed.
+E.g. how many different books are reviewed, by how many different authors?
+And how do the number of reviews per book or author vary?

-- what is the frequency distribution of ISBNs? of authors? of publishers? of bookgenres?
+- What is the frequency distribution of ISBNs? of authors? of publishers? of bookgenres?
--

 The dataset contains book reviews from different source sites, including bol.com and hebban.nl.
 The source of a review is identified in the *collectionname* field.

 The collectionname refers to the source website of reviews:
 - [LTL (Lezers Tippen Lezers)](http://www.lezerstippenlezers.be/)